rperez025/belly-button-challenge/README.md

 6. Updated all the plots in the dashboard when a new sample is selected.

-7. Deployed my app (dashboard) to a free static page hosting service (i.e., GitHub Pages).
+7. Deployed my app (dashboard) to a free static page hosting service (i.e., GitHub Pages) at the following link: [Belly Button Biodiversity Dashboard](https://rperez025.github.io/belly-button-challenge/).

 **RESOURCES AND REFERENCES**
 During the challenge, I referenced the following to aid in my understanding and completion of the assignment:

 1. Reviewed the following instructor videos from Dr. A:
    *[Module 14 Challenge Walkthrough (Updated)](https://youtu.be/j7Q3Ax0d7vs)
      - I referenced the above code in the video for performing my assignment.
 Specifically, I reviewed and followed along in the video to gain an understanding of its organization and use.
-I then took that understanding and incorporated my knowledge and practice from the class activities to write my scripts in [climate_analysis-FINAL.ipynb](https://github.com/rperez025/sqlalchemy-challenge/blob/main/SurfsUp/climate_analysis-FINAL.ipynb) and [app.py](https://github.com/rperez025/sqlalchemy-challenge/blob/main/SurfsUp/app.py)
+I then took that understanding and incorporated my knowledge and practice from the class activities to write my scripts in [app.js](https://github.com/rperez025/belly-button-challenge/blob/main/static/js/app.js).